rss logo

 root@host:~# ip link set tun0 up

-• Add the route to the remote network:
+• Add a route to reach the remote (server-side) network:

 root@host:~# ip route add 192.168.1.0/24 via 10.110.0.100

-With the previous command (ssh -Nf -w 0:0) run from the client, the tun0 virtual device should appear on the Debian server.
-The last step is to activate and configure it on the Debian side.
+After running the SSH command (ssh -Nf -w 0:0) on the client, a tun0 virtual interface should automatically appear on the Debian server.
+The final step is to bring up and configure this interface on the server side.

 root@host:~# ip addr add 10.110.0.100/32 peer 10.110.0.200 dev tun0